-Thailand’s rugged north is a land of sweeping jungle wilderness, hidden ancient cultures, panoramic mountain ranges, and rare wildlife.
-As these areas become more open to tourism, however, travelers must consider their impact on local communities and the environment.
+Thailand’s rugged north is a land of sweeping jungle wilderness, hidden ancient cultures, panoramic mountain ranges and rare wildlife.
+As these areas become more open to tourism, however, travellers must consider their impact on local communities and the environment.

-There are many treks to hilltribe villages offered around Chiang Mai’s city limits; however, many now suffer from over-tourism and the erosion of local culture.
+There are many treks to hill tribe villages offered around Chiang Mai’s city limits; however, many now suffer from over-tourism and the erosion of local culture.
 They also don’t often see financial gains from tourism, as the profits tend to float towards third-party retailers.
 The Sopmoi-Mae Sariang area enables visitors to experience this beautiful area in a more sustainable way.
-Smaller group sizes limit the impact on both the environment and integrity of the local way-of-life, generating a far more authentic experience for the traveler; any money you spend in the villages will remain there.
+Smaller group sizes limit the impact on both the environment and integrity of the local way of life, generating a far more authentic experience for the traveller; any money you spend in the villages will remain there.

 True ecotourism doesn’t just involve a responsible attitude towards the environment, but towards the local culture and traditions as well.
-Sankampang is a handicraft village, housing the local factories that produce silk, jewelry, teakwood carvings, and other items that have been significant to the local culture and economy for generations.
+Sankampang is a handicraft village, housing the local factories that produce silk, jewellery, teakwood carvings and other items that have been significant to the local culture and economy for generations.

 This international community outside of Chiang Mai focuses on permaculture and entirely sustainable living.
-Visitors can learn about their processes through permaculture introduction and design courses, the construction of earthen buildings, and demonstrations of its medium scale water harvesting system.
-The area is situated in low-lying hills that are framed by rice paddies and national forests, and tends to a diverse “forest of food” with more than 40 varieties of fruit trees alone.
+Visitors can learn about their processes through permaculture introduction and design courses, the construction of earthen buildings and demonstrations of its medium-scale water harvesting system.
+The area is situated in low-lying hills that are framed by rice paddies and national forests and tends to be a diverse “forest of food” with more than 40 varieties of fruit trees alone.

 The global movement against single-use waste is firmly established in Thailand, largely thanks to the prevalence of grassroots, community-run chapters of groups like Trash Hero.
 Trash Hero Chiang Mai — comprised of locals and tourists alike — meets regularly to preserve the natural beauty of Chiang Mai and its surrounding areas.
-The group schedules clean-up 5Ks for joggers, walkers, and bikers to join, and visits local schools to educate students on the values of sustainability.
+The group schedules clean-up runs for joggers, walkers and bikers to join and visits local schools to educate students on the values of sustainability.
 Check their Facebook page for details about what’s going on and how you can get involved during your time in Chiang Mai.